Day 1: Delhi - Tijara 102 km

 But we try to believe that we could be able to reach Ranakpur.
 As the road deteriorates

-after fifteen kilometer we still believe.
-After the road gets unpaved after ten more kilometers
+after fifteen kilometre we still believe.
+After the road gets unpaved after ten more kilometres

-we still think we have chances.
-As we get lost another five kilometer later we say that
+we still think we have a chance.
+Whenever we get lost another five kilometre later we say that

-if from now on everything goes fine, we could still possibly have a chance.
-After we
+if from now on everything goes fine, we might still have a chance.

 and after repairing a flat tyre we know that this is a hopeless affair.
 But still at times